Breakster/rhythmruby/README.md

 These snippets capture the repetitive aspects of most rhythms.

 **3. countBase** is the rhythmical length that is assigned to one symbol in a string.
-It is measured in quartenote lengths (relative to bpm), thus countBase: 1.0, means one quarter note per symbol.
+It is measured in quarter note lengths (relative to bpm), thus countBase: 1.0, means one quarter note per symbol.

 Classes
 -------